ImmuneResilience/allanlab-template/_pages/openings.md

 # Open positions

 **We are growing!
 We have key projects that can be suitable either for PhD studens or Post Docs.
 We highly welcome applicants from diverse gender identities, ethnicities, lived experiences, and backgrounds.
-Our goal is to build a diverse team where everyone can thrive**
+Our goal is to build a diverse team where everyone can thrive.**

 For each project, there are diverse roles from wet bench science to bioinformatics, opportunities for exchanges and potentially field work at one of our African sites. **Please read the instructions below carefully!**